home | section main page

 The Legendre Transformation represents a function in terms of the y-intercept of the tangent line at every point on the function. we start with the equation for a tangent line:

-However, the Legendre transform actually solves for b.
-For a general function f(x) we define the tangent line to a point on that function to be:
+However, the Legendre transform actually solves for bb.
+For a general function f(x)f(x) we define the tangent line to a point on that function to be:

-where subtracting b is the convention, for some reason.
+where subtracting bb is the convention, for some reason.
 Then solving for b:

-The actual Legendre Transform requires b to be a function of y, therefore:
+The actual Legendre Transform requires bb to be a function of yy', therefore:

 In Lagrangian mechanics, the Hamiltonian can be defined as the Legendre transform of the Lagrangian.